-On December 15, 1975, pursuant to Section 7 of the Oil Exploration and Development Act of 1972 (Presidential Decree 87 dated November 21, 1972), the Group, together with other participants (collectively referred to as the Consortium), entered into a service contract with the Philippine Government through the Petroleum Board, now the Department of Energy (DOE) for the exploration, exploitation and development of the contract area in Northwest offshore Palawan, Philippines, which was amended from time to time.
-This contract area includes the Nido, Matinloc, West Linapacan and Galoc Field where significant hydrocarbon deposits were discovered.
+On December 15, 1975, pursuant to Section 7 of the Oil Exploration and Development Act of 1972, the Parent Company, together with other participants (collectively referred to as the Consortium), entered into a service contract with the Philippine Government through the Department of Energy (DOE) for the exploration, exploitation and development of the contract area in northwest offshore Palawan, Philippines, which was amended from time to time.
+This contract area includes the Galoc Field where significant hydrocarbon deposits were discovered.

-The contract areas (i.e., Blocks A, B, C and D) covered by SC 14 are situated offshore Northwest of Palawan Island, Philippines.
-Crude oil production in the West Linapacan Oilfield in Block C of SC 14 was suspended in 1999 due to a significant decline in crude oil production caused by increasing water intrusion.
-However, the Parent Company participates in the production of other fields, including Nido, Galoc and Matinloc.
+The contract areas (i.e., Blocks A, B, B1, C1, C2 and D) covered by SC 14 are situated offshore Northwest of Palawan Island.
+While production activities continue in Blocks A, B, B1 and C1 of SC 14, crude oil production in the West Linapacan Oilfield in Block C2 was suspended in 1999 due to a significant decline in crude oil production caused by increasing water intrusion.

+The Group continually conduct technical evaluation activities of the said area and submitted a work program and budget to DOE.
+However, the Parent Company participated in the production of other fields, including Nido, Galoc and Matinloc.
 Total production from these fields is modest but enough to cover operating and overhead expenses of SC 14.

-In 2018 and 2017, production activities continued in Blocks A, B, B1 and C of SC 14.
-The Galoc oilfield located in Block C was declared commercial on June 22, 2009 with effectivity on June 19, 2009.
-Block D remains a retained area.
+The Galoc oilfield located in Block C was declared commercial operations on June 22, 2009 with effectivity on June 19, 2009 while Block D remains a retained area.

-In December 2010, the DOE extended the term of SC 14 for another 15 years or up to December 17, 2025.
+In December 2010, the DOE extended the term of SC 14 for another fifteen (15) years or up to December 17, 2025.

-SC 14 - Galoc
+SC 14C1 - Galoc